How Many Tablespoons In 14 Ounces

 2. Use a Digital Kitchen Scale with Volume Mode

-3. make use of Apps and Voice Assistants
+3. use Apps and Voice Assistants

 4. Round Sensibly